Shows and Opportunities

 Laramie Project and Laramie Project 10 Years Later, by Moises Kaufman and the Tectonic Theater Project, directed by Susanna Rinehart.
 Auditions were held in the fall of 2014.
 Information about production and crew opportunities may be found on our Theatre Production Opportunities page.

-A Midsummer Night's Dream by William Shakespeare, directed by Natasha Staley.
-Auditions and Callbacks: Monday, December 1; Tuesday, December 2; Wednesday, December 3; and Thursday, December 4.
-Times: TBA.
-Sign-up sheets will be posted on the Henderson Hall Callboard.
+A Midsummer Night's Dream by William Shakespeare, directed by Natasha Staley-Johnson.
+Auditions will be Sunday, November 30 and Monday, December 1 from 6-10 pm.
+Callbacks will be Tuesday, December 2 and Wednesday, December 3 from 6-10 pm.
+Sign-up sheets are posted on the Henderson Hall Callboard.
 You will be asked to prepare and perform a 1-2 minute Shakespeare monologue for the initial auditions.
 You will do sides for the callbacks, so you should be familiar with the play.
+If you have any questions email Natasha Staley-Johnson.

 Lolopolis Comedy Group